EHB-MCT/remedial-assignment-JochenSunaert/README.md

-# Economy Simulation: A Resource Management Game
+# Clash of clans Web Simulation: A Resource Management Game

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-An application that simulates a resource-based economy, focusing on the management of defensive structures and user-driven upgrades.
+An application that simulates a resource-based economy, based on [Clash of clans](https://supercell.com/en/games/clashofclans/) focusing on the management of defensive structures and user-driven upgrades.
 This is a full-stack web application with a **React frontend** and a **Node.js backend**, using a persistent **Supabase database** to track user progress, resources, and building levels.

 ---